 In a database table, there can be data columns with changeable values.
 For example, in an orders table there might be a column called status.
 When an order is initially written to the database, the status column might contain the value

 pending.
-The order will then be replicated in your Data Warehouse with this
+The order is replicated in your Data Warehouse with this

-Changeable columns need to be rechecked for updated values over time.
-By default, MBI rechecks these columns during every update, but if there is a large amount of data to be rechecked and replicated, it can negatively impact your update time.
-Instead of running rechecks during every update, we recommend setting the recheck frequency to daily, weekly, or monthly.
+Changeable columns must be rechecked for updated values over time.
+By default, Commerce Intelligence rechecks these columns during every update, but if there is a large amount of data to be rechecked and replicated, it can negatively impact your update time.
+Instead of running rechecks during every update, Adobe recommends setting the recheck frequency to daily, weekly, or monthly.

 As mentioned above, long update times are directly correlated to how much data has to be rechecked and replicated.
 Incremental replication methods can greatly reduce the amount of data processed during the update cycle.
-Where possible, we recommend using these methods or making modifications to your database to support an incremental method.
+Where possible, Adobe recommends using these methods or modifying your database to support an incremental method.

-At the end of the update cycle, MBI performs a cache operation for all charts.
+At the end of the update cycle, Commerce Intelligence performs a cache operation for all charts.
 A cache stores data so future requests for information can be completed faster.
-In MBI, this means dashboards will load quickly because charts do not need to query data every time they load.
+In Commerce Intelligence, this means dashboards load quickly because charts do not need to query data every time they load.

-Since MBI only performs cache operations for charts found in a dashboard, removing unused charts from your dashboards will decrease your update time.
+Since Commerce Intelligence only performs cache operations for charts found in a dashboard, removing unused charts from your dashboards decreases your update time.
 Keep in mind that the same chart might be on multiple dashboards - check with your team to make sure they also removed any unused charts.

 In addition to reevaluating recheck frequencies, replication methods, and chart usefulness, you can also optimize your database for analysis.

-If your update time still seems slow even after implementing these recommendations, contact our support team.
+If your update time still seems slow even after implementing these recommendations, contact the support team.